Thriving environment

 Introduction by Nick Price, Head of Water Resources

-Tackling leakage is a high priority for us and for our customers and we’ve continued to find and fix leaks across our network to protect water supplies and make them resilient for the future.
-We’ve invested in more gangs to detect and fix more leaks and reduced leakage and invested in more technology.
-We’re also exploring new ways to reline older and leaking pipes to minimise disruption to customers.
+Reducing leakage is a high priority for us and our customers.
+During the year we’ve continued to find and fix leaks across our network to protect water supplies and make them resilient for the future.

 Our key measures